ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 - **A:** Nope.
 No dependensies.
 Packages what you will produce will only contating pure LFS compiled programs and you need resolve nesesary dependisies for missing libraries and headers yourself.
 They will be stored localy on you PC in separate folder not on server.
 - **Q:** But is it possible to made my own repo for my own packages in case if I need reinstall stuff fast?
 - **A:** Yes, it's possible but not covered here.
-You need read aditional info using arch wiki.
+You need read additional info using arch wiki.
 - **Q:** Why sytemd  and EFI?
 - **A:** Systemd is standard for most linux distros now.
 If you want use old init scripts you must do it yourself.
 EFI used in 99% modern PC now, if you still have legacy BIOS you need install grub and again do it yourself.
 - **Q:** Version 11.1?
 But LFS almost released 11.2 now.